The Independent Food Aid Network's strategy:

 Underpinning these aims, IFAN is driven by two key principles:

-As both IFAN and the wider emergency food aid sector has continued to grow, for the sake of clarity of our working principles, we have added a 3rd principle:
+As both IFAN and the wider emergency food aid sector has continued to grow, we have added a 3rd principle:

 To achieve this vision and meet these aims, IFAN organises its activities in three broad areas: